-Taking its source in the Lannemezan plateau in the Pyrenean Mountains, the Baïse throws itself in the Garonne 187 kilometres farther north.
+Taking its source in the Lannemezan plateau in the Pyrenean Mountains, the Baïse throws itself into the Garonne river 187 kilometres farther north.
 The river has a long history of navigation and played a key role in the prosperity of many local villages and towns, including pretty Condom and Nérac.
-It also has close ties to the d’Albret family, who had ownership over some of the land the river passes through, including Nérac.
+It also has close ties to the d’Albret family, who owned some of the river's land, including Nérac.
 There are traces of the development of the river by count Arnaud d’Albret, who was a medieval lord vassal of the king of England before swearing fealty to the French king in the early 1360s.
 The d’Albret family were smart administrators who increased their wealth with trade caravans in their lands in Gascogne.
 The family’s social standing drastically improved during the following two centuries and became kings of Navarre, a kingdom mostly located in Spain (the Basque country) and with land in actual France.
 In 1589, prince Henri de Navarre became Henri IV, King of France.
 While Nérac and its surroundings, including segments of the Baïse, profited immensely from the presence of the Navarre monarchs, the departure of King Henri for Paris triggered a slight decline.

 But, the port of Nérac was already developed, opening the city to new and more significant trading opportunities from the Baïse to the Garonne, and then onwards to other waterways.
 Nérac remained an important regional city.
 In the 19th century, navigation on the river improved upstream to Condom.
 Until the 1950s, commercial barges transported many different goods from and to the towns on the Baïse river: cereal, sand, wine, and wood among others.
 Commercial traffic has declined slowly, but it was enough to stop navigation in the 1950s.
 However, the river offered a wonderful setting for leisure navigation, and tourism took over.